ivorscott/godocs/README.md

 docker-compose up
 ```

-Or use the docker run command
+Or in your own project use the docker run command

 ```
 docker container run -v $(pwd):/go/src -p 8080:8080 ivorsco77/godocs